hoprnet/wallet-integration-guide/README.md

 Three important endpoints become available locally:

-1. `http://localhost:9001` used later on to send requests to HOPR RPC Relay.
+1. `http://localhost:9001` used later on to send requests to RPCh.
 Use `http://localhost:9001/?exit-provider=https://primary.gnosis-chain.rpc.hoprtech.net` to send requests to Gnosis chain via HOPR
 2. `http://localhost:13301` HOPRd's API endpoint, check out `http://localhost:13301/api/v2/_swagger`
 3. `http://localhost:19501` HOPRd's admin panel, use `http://localhost:19501/?apiEndpoint=http://localhost:13301&apiToken=^^awesomeHOPRr3l4y^^` for access

 #### Connecting a wallet

-HOPR RPC Relay is designed to be a drop-in replacement to your usual provider (ex: infura).
+RPCh is designed to be a drop-in replacement to your usual provider (ex: infura).
 This means that within the wallet, the only change that needs to be made is:

-1. Switching the provider URL to one of your locally running HOPR RPC Relays
+1. Switching the provider URL to one of your locally running RPChs
    Example: `https://primary.gnosis-chain.rpc.hoprtech.net` to `http://localhost:9001/?exit-provider=https://primary.gnosis-chain.rpc.hoprtech.net`

 As you can see from the example above, the only difference is that you need to specify the _exiting_ provider (used to process requests) within the URL parameters.